Don’t Turn Your Back on the Dogs!

 December 30, 2020

-On the ride there, Nani is settled, but Zeus paces the back of the Jeep, whimpering his anxious excitement for the adventure.
+On the ride out, Nani is settled, but Zeus paces the back of the Jeep, whimpering his anxious excitement for the adventure.
 We wind through fields and enclaves of Eucalyptus trees, thick like a jungle, passing a large scrappy yard we call “chicken village”.
 Rusted structures and wire fencing, the yard is dotted with chicken coups and chickens meandering or oddly topping one of the coup houses.

 “Me too.”
 My husband nods to the familiar refrain.